earlephilhower/psychoplug/README.md

 ## Initial configuration

 * Connect your phone or laptop WIFI to the plug's configuration access point (PSYCHOPLUG-XXX)
+* Go to https://192.168.4.1 (DNS redirection is a WIP, so for now you'll need to use the IP)
-* Enter your home's SSID/PSK and other network configurations
+* Enter your home's SSID/PSK and other network configurations, passwords, etc.
 * Plug will report success and reboot, but because you've just doen a serial upload will hang in the bootloader
 * Power cycle the plug (i.e. unplug the USB serial cable then re-plug it in to your computer) to ensure a clean reboot